-Deficiencies and Loan Forgiveness
+Short Sales | Deficiencies and Loan Forgiveness

-Experienced short sale attorneys negotiate for the release of both the property lien and the underlying personal debt secured by the note.
+Experienced short-sale attorneys negotiate for the release of both the property lien and the underlying personal debt secured by the note.
 Otherwise, the lender may not forgive the personal debt and begin collection activity.
 It should also be noted that current Federal loan forgiveness law does not grant all sellers loan forgiveness and does not relieve sellers from taxes levied in certain states.

 Issues with Form Listing and Purchase and Sale Agreements

-Misrepresenting Tax Consequences
+Misrepresenting Tax Consequences of Short Sales

 Misrepresenting How Secondary Debt Is Treated

 One of the most common misrepresentations is that debt is forgiven once the primary lender approves a short sale.
 This is not always the case.
-Holders of second deeds of trust may not forgive the debt and may reserve the right to seek recompense at a later date.
+Holders of second deeds of trust may not forgive the debt and may reserve the right to seek compensation at a later date.
 Rather than write off the entire debt, they may sell the balance to a collection agency that will aggressively pursue the borrower for payment.
-Many second loans may not be treated the same and a first mortgage.
+Many second loans may not be treated the same as a first mortgage.
 Sellers can be caught by surprise when a collection agency contacts them after their short sale closes seeking payment of the debt.

-Lender Requests for Seller Contributions
+Lender Requests for Seller Contributions on Short Sales

 Lenders may attempt to seek contributions from a seller in the form of a promissory note.
-In some states lenders do not have the right to seek certain funds from a seller.
+In some states, lenders do not have the right to seek certain funds from a seller.
 An agent who suggests or recommends a homeowner sign a promissory note when a homeowner would not otherwise be required to do so may be liable for negligence.

 These are just a few of the legal pitfalls that someone other than an experienced real estate attorney may encounter.